 Alternatively, being more adveturous, take a yellow boat - mouette, to port Pâquis (M1, M2, M3).

 Parking: White and blue parking zones at Quai du Mont-Blanc and Quai Wilson.
-Alternatively, use Grand Hotel Kempinski parking garage (CHF 3 per hour).
+Alternatively, use Fairmont Grand Hotel parking garage (CHF 3 per hour).

 Bicycle: Many room to lock a bike.
 The free bike rental service Geneve Roule is located near by.

 One of the most popular beach in Geneva, next to Geneva Plage and Baby Plage, with breezy atmosphere attached to it.
 There is plenty of space to lie down and access water and 4 nice trees to provide shade.
 Cloakroom behind the reception lends inflatable armbands for kids or rents table tennis rackets for nearby tables.